-This beef chili recipe w/no beans isn’t meant to be take the place of your favorite chili con carne or pot of spicy Sunday football chili.
-This chili is meant to be a sauce… a topping… Chili for chili dogs, or chili cheeseburgers, or chili cheese fries.
-It’s slightly sweet, a little spicy and it makes the best chili ever for your ball park franks — or whatever your favorite dog is.
+This beef chili recipe with w/no beans isn’t meant to replace your favorite chili con carne or pot of spicy Sunday football chili.
+This chili is meant to be a sauce… a topping… Chili for chili dogs, chili cheeseburgers, or chili cheese fries.
+It’s slightly sweet, a little spicy, and makes the best chili ever for your ballpark franks — or whatever your favorite dog is.

 The ice water adds moisture (duh) but it also prevents the meat from forming into big clumps — definitely not something you want in hot dog chili.
 Work the ice water into the ground beef with your hands and let it rest while you prep the other ingredients.

 Saute onions and garlic, then add in the spices and warm them through until they coat the vegetables and the whole pan is fragrant.

 Then add the ground beef/water mixture and cook to brown the meat.
 The water adds enough moisture to create a saucy effect and as Scott says, “the beef is just the right texture”.